Rizal Province, the Philippines

-Let the road lead you.
-That’s the guiding principle of a good road trip.
+We let the road lead us.
+That was our guiding principle of a good road trip.

 One lazy December day, Ki (my fellow “road-tripper”) and I did just that.
 For Manila urbanites, an out-of-the-blue road trip was mostly a toss between going north or going south.
 Going east was hardly even regarded as an option.
 (Going west would mean embarking on a boat trip.)
 But on this day, we headed eastward with no particular destination, no compelling reason other than to follow the road.

 We drove the stretch of Marcos Highway, past dense suburbs and malls, wondering where the dead-end was.
 There was none; it just gradually lost lanes as it traversed the sparsely populated beyond.
 The eight-lane city highway in Metro Manila eventually shrunk into a two-lane country road.
 It was in this winding highway that we found ourselves alone for long stretches, meeting only an occasional jeepney or motorcycle.

 Ki was anxious we might run out of gas in the middle of nowhere, as there seemed to be neither town nor gas station in sight.
 There was a small variety store (sari-sari store in the vernacular) that sold gas in one-liter Pepsi bottles.
 Ki bought one, just in case.
 After all, we didn’t know how much longer we needed to drive to see a town.

 Zigzagging the highway on the slopes of the Sierra Madre mountain range offered spectacular views at every turn: forests, foothills, limestone cliffs, and the placid blue of Laguna de Bay beyond.
 The forest was densely verdant, seemingly pristine.
 We passed by a few resorts and inns here and there, but the area looked mostly untouched by development, a fact that considerably added to its rustic charm.

 A hill of undulating cogon captivated us – it was both a static and dynamic sight.